 Monitoring of projected orders vis-a-vis actual orders should be consistently done, and resources should be deployed/cross-deployed according to the ramp-up or ramp down.

-An efficient WMS is pure magic
+An efficient WMS is a pure magic

 Your entire fulfilment chain can be efficiently optimized by implementing a good warehouse management system (WMS).
 Investing in a good WMS can help enhance every process, right from reconfiguring storage to pick-pack activities, ensuring a dramatic fall in cost, effort and time.
 It is the single most effective tool to boost the overall productivity of any warehouse, going a long way in the collective profitability.
 Many systems today are designed to cater to specific needs of the warehouse they are serving, providing tailored solutions.
 This is a huge advantage that new-age warehousing professionals are making the most of.